Thai stocks, currency plunge over election uncertainty

 The baht slid to 32.91 per dollar on Thursday, its weakest since February 2010.
 The share selloff came after foreign investors offloaded $1.26 billion of Thai shares in December, compared with $6.2 billion for the whole year.

-Thailand's Election Commission (EC) met on Thursday to try to find a solution to break the poll deadlock but, with Thais deeply polarised, that appears increasingly unlikely.
+Thailand's Election Commission (EC) met on Thursday to try to find a solution to break the poll deadlock but, with Thais deeply polarized, that appears increasingly unlikely.

-The conflict is all too familiar in Thailand after eight years of upheaval characterised by violent street protests and blockades, as well as judicial and military intervention.
+The conflict is all too familiar in Thailand after eight years of upheaval characterized by violent street protests and blockades, as well as judicial and military intervention.

 Yingluck has spent much of the past two weeks in her northern strongholds but returned to Bangkok on Wednesday to join military leaders in paying a New Year goodwill visit to King Bhumibol Adulyadej's top aide, Prem Tinsulanonda, a retired general in his 90s.